Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/set.md

 Common set functions are available.

-Creates a set of all items in first set but not in others:
+Creates a set of all items in the first set but not in others:

 ```clojure
 (difference #{1 2 3 4}